RyanCodeGit/RyanCodeGit/README.md

 - 👀 I’m interested in "Data Analytics/Video Games"
 - 🌱 I’m currently learning "Python"
 - 💞️ I’m looking to collaborate on "TBD"
-- 📫 How to reach me ... {"Discord": "ryanibanezman", "Email": "ryancarlevans@hotmail.com"}
+- 📫 How to reach me ... {"Discord": "ryanibanezman"}

 <!---
 RyanCodeGit/RyanCodeGit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.